Saint Anthony the Great

 + + + + + + + + + +

-Resources on St. Antony, the Desert Fathers and the inner way of Hesychia (Stillness, Tranquility, Silence)
+Resources on St. Anthony, on the Desert Fathers and on the inner contemplative way of Hesychia (Stillness, Tranquility, Silence)

 British Anglican nun Benedicta Ward translated and edited some excellent works, The Wisdom of the Desert Fathers: Systematic Sayings from the Anonymous Series of the Apophthegmata Patrum, SLG Press, 2nd ed., 1986; and a larger work, The Desert Christian: Sayings of the Desert Fathers: The Alphabetical Collection, NY: Macmillan, 1975.
 Thomas Merton put together a little collection of stories with a good introduction entitled The Wisdom of the Desert, New Directions, 1960; Helen Waddell did a fine excerpting from several sources of sayings and biographies in her The Desert Fathers, U. of Michigan Ann Arbor ed., 1957 (first publ. in 1936).